maxvfischer/askai/README.md

 ## Create OpenAI API-key

 For `askai` to work, you need to add an OpenAI API-key.
-When creating an account, OpenAI gives you $18 to use for free.
-After that you need to set up a paid account.
+When creating an OpenAI account, they give you $18 to use for free.
+After that you need to set up a paid account to continue using their service.

 During the development and testing of this CLI, I used $0.67.

 An OpenAI API-key can be created by: